-The Eurogauge UK system must address Transport for the North's aspiration for a 'Freight Superhighway connecting Liverpool and the Humber'.
-This will extend across the Pennines, following the same Woodhead corridor as proposed for High Speed UK, but largely following the original track alignment rather than the new-build high speed tracks.
-But rather than pass through central Manchester (note that all existing transpennine freight flows must pass through the heavily congested Piccadilly and Victoria stations), the redundant 'Tiviotdale' rail route through south Manchester and Stockport will be restored to comprise a freight bypass.
-This will allow transpennine freight flows to extend along a largely dedicated route to the West Coast Main Line, and to the Port of Liverpool.
+The Eurogauge UK system will extend across the Pennines, following the same Woodhead corridor as proposed for High Speed UK, but largely following the original track alignment rather than the new-build high speed tracks.
+But rather than pass through central Manchester, the redundant 'Tiviotdale' rail route through south Manchester and Stockport will be restored to comprise a freight bypass, allowing transpennine freight flows to extend to the West Coast Main Line, and to Merseyside.